-Performance of organisation - Research from Swiss bank Credit Suisee found that companies who are LGBT friendly by either employing openly LGBT management, having employees who are part of local LGBT networks or voted as being among leading LGBT companies, tend to outperform their competitors.
+Performance of organisation - Research shows that companies who are LGBT friendly by either employing openly LGBT management, having employees who are part of local LGBT networks or voted as being among leading LGBT companies, tend to outperform their competitors.

 Over the past decade, organisations have made positive steps in supporting lesbian, gay, bisexual and transgender employees and creating an inclusive workplace.
-However, according to the latest figures from Stonewall, more than a third of LGBT staff still hide that they are LGBT at work for fear of discrimination.
+However, according to the latest figures show that more than 46% of LGBT workers have experienced unfair treatment at work at some point in their lives.

 Clearly, there is more to be done by employers to help cultivate a greater sense of inclusion and acceptance for LGBT team members in the workplace.
 Here are a few suggestions...

 Education & diversity training - Ensure that you clearly communicate your inclusion policies and strategies for supporting LGBT employees through diversity training and educational seminars.

 Build a support network - For example, in an effort to support LGBT people at work, Barclays established ‘Barclays Spectrum’ - an internal network of colleagues who challenge homophobia, biphobia and transphobia in the workplace.